nescott/2024_Candida_albicans_MEC_analysis/README.md

 ## DNA extraction and Sequencing
-DNA extraction was performed with the standard Selmecki lab phenol protocol (bead beating setting may have varied) in multiple batches between 2021 and 2024.
+DNA extraction was performed with the standard Selmecki lab phenol protocol in multiple batches between 2021 and 2024.
 Illumina sequencing for all isolates was performed at SeqCenter (formerly MiGS) on a NextSeq 2000 (the 400 Mb sequencing package, paired end 151 bp reads).
 Insert sizes range from ~100 bp to > 400bp and median coverage ranges from 27x